Botanical Name: Solanum lycopersicum

 Plant Dimensions: Vines up to 6' or longer

-Variety Information: It took 6 generations of breeding to stabilize this cross between 'Tangerine' and 'Rutgers' tomatoes, and the result was this impressive, 6–8 ounce, 3", golden tomato released in 1943.
+Variety Info: It took 6 generations of breeding to stabilize this cross between 'Tangerine' and 'Rutgers' tomatoes, and the result was this impressive, 6–8 ounce, 3", golden tomato released in 1943.
 Fruit may occasionally have green "shoulders".
 'Golden Jubilee' has resistance to Alternaria stem canker.

 When to Sow Outside: For mild climates only: 1 to 2 weeks after your average last frost date, and when soil temperature is at least 60°F.